Poh Yuan Nie: Conviction of Tan and Wong

 On 16 April 2018, 31-year-old Tan Jia Yan was the first and to date, the sole member of the offenders to plead guilty to 27 charges of cheating.
 Tan's sentencing trial took place a year later on 15 April 2019, and she was sentenced to three years' imprisonment.
 In sentencing Tan, District Judge Kenneth Yap described the offences as one of undermining "the principle of meritocracy and Singapore’s reputation as an education hub."
 He accepted the prosecution's arguments that a sentence of three years was warranted rather than the defence's proposed 18-month jail term since the cheating scheme was an affront to the efforts of thousands of students who shed their blood, sweat and tears to excel in the O-levels and opposed their rights to equality and fairness, and it also gave the wrong impression that the rich could use money to buy exam results without going through the necessitated process to complete the papers.
 The prosecution also stated earlier in their submissions that the case showed a need for deterrence and demonstrate the outrage of the community, due to its damage over Singapore's reputation as an education hub and the international and local attention paid to this case.

-As for 39-year-old Wong Mee Keow, who was not involved in the crime but had provided false information to police to shield her girlfriend during their investigations of Poh (both in 2006 and 2016), she was imposed a fine of S$2,000 after being convicted of charges of providing fake information to the police.
+As for 39-year-old Wong Mee Keow, who was not involved in the crime but had provided false information to police to shield her girlfriend during their investigations of Poh (both in 2006 and 2016), she was fined S$2,000 after being convicted of charges of providing fake information to the police.